-Later, the introduction of gas-filled radiofrequency quadrupole ion traps to produce high-quality, bunched ion beams in the 2000s dramatically enhanced the general sensitivity of standard collinear laser spectroscopy~\cite{RFQ} and enabled the newly implemented collinear resonance ionization spectroscopy~\cite{CRIS01,Kieran-phd,CRIS-NIM2013}.
+Later, the introduction of gas-filled radiofrequency quadrupole ion traps to produce high-quality, bunched ion beams in the 2000s dramatically enhanced the general sensitivity of standard collinear laser spectroscopy~\cite{Hf-radii2002,Zr-radii2002-1,RFQ} and enabled the potential of the newly implemented collinear resonance ionization spectroscopy to be realized~\cite{CRIS01,Kieran-phd,CRIS-NIM2013}.
 In parallel, developments of in-source laser spectroscopy and laser ion sources have played a major role in both the production and study of exotic nuclei~\cite{RIS2012}.
 These technical developments have seen the application of laser spectroscopy experiments across a wide range of fields in fundamental and applied science.
-Past reviews of this were given by Cheal and Flanagan~\cite{JPG2010}, and by Campbel, Moore and Pearson~\cite{PPNP2016}.
+Past reviews of this were given by Cheal and Flanagan~\cite{JPG2010}, and by Campbell, Moore and Pearson~\cite{PPNP2016}.

 Efforts to investigate exotic nuclei at the extremes of stability have motivated major developments in RIB production during the last decade.
 Upgrades to several existing facilities are underway including RIBF at RIKEN, Japan~\cite{RIKEN}, ISAC at TRIUMF, Canada~\cite{ISAC-TRIUMF2014}, ISOLDE at CERN, Switzerland~\cite{ISOLDE2017}, IGISOL at Jyv\"askyl\"a, Finland~\cite{IGISOL2014}.
-Entirely new-generation RIB facilities are also under construction, including FRIB at MSU, USA~\cite{FRIB}, FAIR at Darmstadt, Germany~\cite{FAIR}, SPIRAL2 at GANIL, France~\cite{SPIRAL2-GANIL}, RISP at RAON, South Korean~\cite{RISP-RAON}, HAIF at IMP, China~\cite{HIAF}, across the globe in full swing.
+Entirely new-generation RIB facilities are also becoming operational or under construction, including FRIB at MSU, USA~\cite{FRIB}, FAIR at Darmstadt, Germany~\cite{FAIR}, SPIRAL2 at GANIL, France~\cite{SPIRAL2-GANIL}, RISP at RAON, South Korean~\cite{RISP-RAON}, HIAF at IMP, China~\cite{HIAF}, across the globe.
 New concepts for next-generation RIB facilities have also been proposed and planned, such as EURISOL in Europe~\cite{EURISOL} and BISOL in China~\cite{BISOL}.